leiserfg/nixslide/main.typ

 ENTRYPOINT python
 ```

 ```sh
 $ docker build . -t the_python
 $ docker run the_python --version
 > Python 3.12.10
 ```

 == At home ...

 #speaker-note[
+  Explain the slide

+  So that's how we achieve reproducibility in Docker...
   Or do we?
 ]

 ```sh
 $ docker build . -t the_python